gitkraken/vscode-gitlens/README.md

 - Adds a *Copy Commit ID to Clipboard* command (`gitlens.copyShaToClipboard`) to copy the commit id (sha) of the current line to the clipboard or from the most recent commit to the current branch, if there is no current editor

 - Adds a *Copy Commit Message to Clipboard* command (`gitlens.copyMessageToClipboard`) to copy the commit message of the current line to the clipboard or from the most recent commit to the current branch, if there is no current editor

+- Adds a *Copy Remote File Url to Clipboard* command (`gitlens.copyRemoteFileUrlToClipboard`) to copy the remote url of the current file and line to the clipboard

 - Adds a *Open Working File"* command (`gitlens.openWorkingFile`) to open the working file for the current file revision